Skip to main content

 • Liquidity of the asset (can the lender sell it easily if they receive it?)

-• Volatility over the 3-day loan duration
+• Volatility over the loan duration

 • Comfort holding the asset (relevant for lenders who may receive it)